celoyd/wheather/README.md

 There are many sources for raws.
 Let's use http://www.pecad.fas.usda.gov/cropexplorer/modis_summary/

 I'm clicking the southernmost mostly-land grid square on Africa, because I happen to know it works well, but you can do whatever you want.
-Notice that the rows are named in ascending order, along the y axis, instead of the usual descending order for computer images.
+Notice that the rows are named in ascending order along the y axis, instead of the usual descending order for computer images.

 Now I'm looking at http://www.pecad.fas.usda.gov/cropexplorer/modis_summary/modis_page.cfm?regionid=world&modis_tile=r06c22